JosueGalher/teneo-web-chat-extensions/clickablelist/README.md

 ## Installation
-To install, copy the `ClickablelistMessage.vue` file to the ` /src/components/messages/` folder of your teneo web chat project.
+To install, copy the `ClickablelistMessage.vue` file to the ` /src/components/messages/` folder of your [teneo web chat](https://github.com/artificialsolutions/teneo-web-chat) project.

 ## JSON
-The JSON that should be including in the `teneowebclient` output parameter to display a list of clickable items should look like this:
+The JSON that should be included in the `teneowebclient` output parameter to display a list of clickable items should look like this:
 ``` json
 {
     "type": "clickablelist",